mcraiha/spine-unity-docs/Events.md

 **Spine.AnimationState** provides animation callbacks in the form of [C# events](https://msdn.microsoft.com/en-us/library/awbftdfh.aspx).
 You can use these to handle some basic points of animation playback.

->For the novice programmer, "callbacks"/"events" mean you can tell the system to inform you when *something* specific happens.
+> **For the novice programmer**: "Callbacks"/"Events" mean you can tell the system to inform you when *something* specific happens.
 It lets you know when that *something* happens by calling a method you gave it prior.
 The structure and syntax for this varies from language to language.
 See the sample code at the bottom for examples of C# syntax.

 ![](http://i.imgur.com/kzv0qRA.png)